"Paint an image according to the pattern you see,

 Perpetual adoration at the Divine Mercy Sanctuary in Vilnius, 12 Dominikonu st.

-The Congregation of the Sisters of Merciful Jesus, founded by the blessed Father Michael Sopoćko in response to the request of Lord Jesus, is a multinational community, actively contemplating, spreading the cult of Merciful Jesus.
-For several dozens of years the Sisters have been implementing the charisma of the Congregation, passed on by its founder, spreading the message of Divine Mercy all over the world.
-Through their prayer and sacrificial service to other people, they incessantly ask for the Divine Mercy for world, especially for the grace of mercy for the dying, and for the God's blessing for priests and religious persons.
+The Congregation of the Sisters of Merciful Jesus, founded by the Blessed Father Michael Sopoćko in response to the request of Lord Jesus, is a multinational community, actively contemplating and spreading the cult of the Merciful Jesus.
+For several decades the Sisters have been implementing the charism of the Congregation, passed on by its founder, by spreading the message of Divine Mercy all over the world.
+Through their prayer and sacrificial service to others, they incessantly ask for Divine Mercy for the world, especially for the grace of mercy for the dying, and for the God's blessing for priests and religious.